swiftlang/swift-evolution/proposals/0246-mathable.md

 users with a background in certain fields, at the cost of diverging from the vast majority of programming languages.
 Rust and Kotlin do spell it this way, so we wouldn't be completely alone.
 It would also avoid using a function name that potentially conflicts (visually or syntactically) with an obvious name for logging facilities.
+However, depending on font, `ln` is easily confused with `in`, and it breaks the similarity with the other `log` functions.

 5. We could put the free functions into the standard library instead of a separate module.
 Having them in a separate module helps avoid adding stuff to the global namespace